 What is the largest protein?

-"This is the Mount Everest of proteins," noted Bradley Moore, the study's senior author, emphasizing how this finding expands our understanding of biological possibility.
+"This is the Mount Everest of proteins," noted Bradley Moore, the study's senior author at Scripps Oceanography.

 | Feature | PKZILLA-1 | Titin (previous record) |